 - a.
-Project Managers and their agents shall comply with all applicable federal, state and municipal laws regarding restrictions on marketing, advertising and contacting customers. - b.
-Project Managers and their agents shall include the following Program-approved marketing disclaimer on all sales, advertising and marketing materials: "Participation in the Oregon Community Solar Program allows customers to offset their energy usage with electricity generated from a Certified Community Solar Project."
-"This organization is operating under the Oregon Community Solar Program.
-The Oregon Community Solar Program is a state-enabled initiative overseen by the Oregon Public Utility Commission and implemented by Energy Solutions, The Energy Trust of Oregon, and Community Energy Project, and [Portland General Electric / Pacific Power / Idaho Power].
-The Program provides resources and certification for its Project Managers (PMs) but does not promote any individual PM or PM affiliated organization.
-For more information about the program, call 1-800-481-0510 or email info@oregoncsp.org" - c.
-Consent must be obtained from a customer prior to accessing any utility customer information on their behalf. - d.
-Individuals shall not market door-to-door on behalf of Project Managers unless the Project Manager or its agent has obtained a local permit or license for door-to-door solicitations, if necessary, and the individuals have been properly trained in local, state and federal laws governing marketing activities. - e.
-Project Managers and their agents are not allowed to use marketing tactics that are unfair, false, misleading or deceptive, whether by affirmative statement, implication or omission.
-This includes claims about products or services, pricing, quality or performance.
+Project Managers and their agentsAgents shall comply with all applicable federal, state and municipal laws regarding restrictions on marketing, advertising and contacting customers. - b.
+Project Managers and their agentsAgents shall include the following Program-approved marketing disclaimer on all sales, advertising and marketing materials: "This organization is operating under the Oregon Community Solar Program.
+The Oregon Community Solar Program is a state-enabled initiative overseen by the Oregon Public Utility Commission and implemented by Energy Solutions, The Energy Trust of Oregon, and Community Energy Project, and [Portland General Electric / Pacific Power / Idaho Power].5 The Program provides resources and certification for its Project Managers (PMs) but does not promote any individual PM or PM affiliated organization.
+For more information about the programProgram, call 1-800-481-0510 or email info@oregoncsp.org" - c.
+Consent must be obtained from a customer prior to accessing any utilityUtility customer information on their behalf. - d.
+Individuals shall not market door-to-door on behalf of Project Managers unless the Project Manager or its agentAgent has obtained a local permit or license for door-to-door solicitations, if necessary, and the individuals have been properly trained in local, state and federal laws governing marketing activities. - e.
+Representatives marketing subscriptions door-to-door on behalf of a Project must make written collateral available to customers about the Program that includes the Programapproved marketing disclaimer. - f.
+All Project Manager or Agent representatives marketing subscriptions to customers on behalf of a Project Manager must view the required customer engagement training materials posted online at oregoncsp.org. - e.g. Project Managers and their agents Agents are not allowed to use marketing tactics that are unfair, false, misleading or deceptive, whether by affirmative statement, implication or omission.
+This includes claims about products or services, pricing, quality or performance. - f.h.
+All claims (defined as statements about something, what it is or what it can do) must be supported by objective evidence. - g.i.
+Project Managers and their agentsAgents shall not refer to a community solar Subscription as "free" in oral or written marketing or sales discussions unless the customer will not pay anything - up-front and on a monthly basis - for their subscription or the energy it generates.

-&lt;sup>3 Project Managers must identify one utility or a combination of utilities if marketing across multiple territories.
+&lt;sup>5 Project Managers must identify one utilityUtility or a combination of utilities if marketing across multiple territories.